 Rhythmic breathing [Atkinson et al, 2013; Kamenik et al, 2019, Vecerek et al, 2020]

 Effective stunning killing will result in immediate onset of apnoea (absence of breathing).
 Ineffectively stunned killed animals and those recovering consciousness will start to breathe in a pattern commonly referred to as rhythmic breathing, which may begin as gagging and lead to respiratory cycles of inspiration inhalation and expiration exhalation.
-Breathing can be recognised from the regular flank and/or mouth and nostril movements.
+Breathing can be recognised from the regular flank, abdominal, and/or mouth and nostril movements.
 Recovery of breathing, if not visible through these movements, can be checked by holding a small mirror in front of the nostrils or mouth to look for the appearance of condensation due to expiration exhalation of moist air.
 Rhythmic breathing is not to be confused with agonal breaths.

 Corneal reflex: